denoland/dnt/README.md

    - Allows mapping any specifier to an npm package.
 1. Type checks the output.
 1. Emits ESM, CommonJS, and TypeScript declaration files along with a _package.json_ file.
-1. Runs the final output in Node through a test runner calling all `Deno.test` calls.
+1. Runs the final output in Node.js through a test runner calling all `Deno.test` calls.

 ## Setup